Perfect set

 In general topology, a subset of a topological space is perfect if it is closed and has no isolated points.
 Equivalently: the set $S$ is perfect if $S=S'$, where $S'$ denotes the set of all limit points of $S$, also known as the derived set of $S$.
 (Some authors do not consider the empty set to be perfect.)

 In a perfect set, every point can be approximated arbitrarily well by other points from the set: given any point of $S$ and any neighborhood of the point, there is another point of $S$ that lies within the neighborhood.
 Furthermore, any point of the space that can be so approximated by points of $S$ belongs to $S$.

-Note that the term perfect space is also used, incompatibly, to refer to other properties of a topological space, such as being a G_{δ} space.
-As another possible source of confusion, also note that having the perfect set property is not the same as being a perfect set.
+The term perfect space is also used, incompatibly, to refer to other properties of a topological space, such as being a G_{δ} space.
+As another possible source of confusion, having the perfect set property is not the same as being a perfect set.